Ensure you properly record the details of your gun sale transaction with a Pennsylvania Firearm Bill of Sale.

 Private sales of handguns are documented and sent to Pennsylvania State Police.
 Sales of long guns and other firearms that do not require a background check are not forwarded to law enforcement.

 A concealed carry license is required in Pennsylvania.
-To apply, you must be 21 years of age or older and apply for a license by:
+To apply, you must be 21 years of age or older.

-- Showing a valid driver’s license or identification card with a current address
+Provide a valid driver’s license or identification card with a current address.

-- Having your fingerprint taken during the application process
+Have your fingerprints taken during the application process.

 A License to Carry Firearms allows the concealed carry of a firearm on a person or in their vehicle, and the license is valid for five years unless revoked.